Ryuse/idle-reincarnator-modding/README.md

 1. Launch the game and go to the **Mods** section.
 2. Click **Create Mod**.
-3. Navigate to your mod folder: %APPDATA%/Roaming/my_mods/<Your Mod Name>
+3. Navigate to your mod folder: %APPDATA%/Roaming/my_mods//[Your Mod Name]
 4. Start editing the files in this folder to add your content.

 ---